joelparkerhenderson/demo-rust-axum/README.md

 <div style="page-break-before:always;"></div>

+# Extras

+This section shows how to:

+* Add a Tower tracing subscriber

+* Use a host, port, and socket address

-## Bonus: Add a Tower tracing subscriber
+## Add a Tower tracing subscriber

 Edit file `Cargo.toml`.